aleenararichan/Graph-Classification/readme.md

 ### Motivation :

-There is a lot of data out there that can be represented in the form of a graph in real-world applications like in Citation Networks, Social Networks (Followers graph, Friends network, … ), Biological Networks or Telecommunications. <br>
 Using Graph extracted features can boost the performance of predictive models by relying of information flow between close nodes.
 However, representing graph data is not straightforward especially if we don’t intend to implement